Ninke1992/Exercise2/README.md

 The function get EEG in order to retrieve eeg data is in src/data/make_dataset.py

-The classes BaseDataSet, BaseDataIterator, and PaddedDataIterator are in src/data/dataloader.py
+The classes BaseDataSet, BaseDataStreamer (level 1), and PaddedDataStreamer (level 2) are in src/data/dataloader.py

 To see all of this in action, use the notebook located at notebooks/excercise/GetData.ipynb where these are called and the results are shown.